40 Adorable Korean Terms of Endearment for All Your Loved Ones [Audio Included]

-Or, maybe you and the love of your life aren’t even remotely connected to Korea, but you just want to find some nicknames that are a little more unique than “cupcake,” “munchkin” or “sugar.”
+Or, maybe you and your loved ones aren’t even remotely connected to Korea, but you just want to find some nicknames that are a little more unique than “cupcake,” “munchkin” or “sugar.”

 Or maybe you’re just looking for something cute to call your puppy.

 I’m not here to judge!
 I’m just here to teach you some adorable Korean nicknames.